oktadev/okta-blog/_source/_posts/2019-10-28-okta-developer-office-hours-qa-september-2019.md

 Without further ado, here's the list of questions and answers.
 If we answered it during the session, I added a link to the location in the video.

-## Okta Developer Q & A
+## Okta Developer Q&A

 Q: I'm thinking about migrating my users from my custom application to Okta.
 What do I need to know?
-[Watch Q & A on YouTube](https://youtu.be/nGi8x5XppHI?t=225).
+[Watch Q&A on YouTube](https://youtu.be/nGi8x5XppHI?t=225).

 > **Randall:** Matt you are unmuted, so you are going to get the honor of doing this one.
 >